Warning signs of a stroke include:

 View stroke prevention tips and treatment guidelines ›

 UC Irvine Health Comprehensive Stroke and Cerebrovascular Center delivers comprehensive care for patients with acute and complex stroke that go beyond the scope of care provided by other hospitals in Orange County.
-In addition, our experts conduct translational research and clinical trials, searching for novel therapies to promote brain healing and recovery.
+Our stroke experts also conduct translational research and clinical trials, searching for novel therapies to promote brain healing and recovery.

 Comprehensive stroke center

-The UC Irvine Health Comprehensive Stroke & Cerebrovascular Center is the first in Orange County and among the first in the nation, to earn national certification as a Primary Stroke Center by The Joint Commission in 2004.
-This certification, by the leading standards-setting and accrediting body in healthcare, lets emergency responders know which area hospitals are best equipped to diagnose and treat stroke patients in the critical minutes and hours after the onset of symptoms.
+The center was the first in Orange County — and among the first in the nation — to earn national certification as a Primary Stroke Center by The Joint Commission in 2004.
+This certification lets emergency responders know which area hospitals are best equipped to diagnose and treat stroke patients in the critical minutes and hours after the onset of symptoms.

 In August, 2013, our stroke center became the first in Orange County to receive the commission's highest level of certification, as a Comprehensive Stroke Center.
-It is a designation reserved for those hospitals with the demonstrated ability to receive and treat the most complex stroke cases and meet the highest national standards for safety and quality of care in the treatment of patients who are suffering ischemic and hemorrhagic strokes, and transient ischemic attacks.
+It means that we can treat the most complex stroke cases and meet the highest national safety and quality standards in treating patients with ischemic and hemorrhagic strokes, and transient ischemic attacks.